-- 1. Lower cost of installation and easy to install - Smaller units have lighter weight and are easier to handle - Inverters can be mounted directly on/underneath the photovoltaic (PV) mounting structures - Product is easy and inexpensive to ship and can be installed by two installers without heavy and expensive cranes - No concrete mounting pad required: unit is mounted directly to wall, pole or PV module racking - Cost effective: no need to use a DC combiner or separate DC disconnect (unless required by local installation codes) - 2.
+- 1. Lower cost of installation and easy to install - Smaller units have lighter weight and are easier to handle - Inverters can be mounted directly on/underneath the photovoltaic (PV) mounting structures - Product is easy and inexpensive to ship and can be installed without heavy and expensive cranes - No concrete mounting pad required: unit is mounted directly to wall, pole or PV module racking - 2.
 Easy to service and increased energy harvest - If the inverter detects a failure event, only part of the field is affected versus a large portion of the field when a large central inverter is used, which means minimal down-time and greater return on investment (ROI) - High efficiency for greater harvest - 3.
 Easy electrical protection - DC circuit length reduces up to the racks with short runs up to the inverters next to the PV panel strings - Lower DC cable losses - AC circuit is enlarged, requiring additional AC equipment which is typically less expensive and more readily available - 4.
 Easy adaptation to PV plant layout - De-centralized approach covers more area of the plant - Tracker or Fixt mounts smaller PV inverters bring more flexibility - 5.
-Easy connection to the grid - CL-60E offers connectivity to both STAR and DELTA type windings - Multiple Inverters could be parallel to a single transformer winding for bigger power blocks - 6.
-Easy monitoring and configuration - Modbus RS485 and Modbus TCP daisy chain capability - Monitoring ready with major third-party service providers - Easy configuration and firmware upgrade tool
+Easy connection to the grid - CL125E offers connectivity to both STAR and DELTA type windings - Multiple Inverters (up to 20) could be paralleled to a single transformer - 6.
+Easy monitoring and configuration - Modbus RS485 and Modbus TCP daisy chain capability - Monitoring ready with major third-party service providers - Easy configuration and firmware upgrade tool such as the eConfigure CL125 APP